Nilhan-DeMel/glowing-funicular/README.md

 If you provide an unsupported operation, too few operands, or attempt division by zero, the program prints an error message and exits.

+## Web calculator

+An accessible, keyboard-friendly calculator UI is available via `index.html`.
+Open the file in a browser to:

+- Enter expressions with buttons, keyboard shortcuts (digits 0–9, operators, Enter, Backspace), and quick trigonometry keys (S, C, T for sin/cos/tan, P for π).
+- Toggle settings in the drawer (Ctrl/Cmd + S) for precision, number separators, angle units, and light/dark/system themes.
+- Respect reduced-motion preferences by disabling background particles and ripple effects automatically.

 ## Testing

 Run the unit tests with: